prof-rossetti/nyu-info-2335-201905/exercises/rock-paper-scissors/README.md

 ### Determining the Winner

 The application should compare the user's selection to the computer player's selection, and determine which is the winner.
+The following logic should govern that determination:

+  1. Rock beats Scissors
+  2. Paper beats Rock
+  3. Scissors beats Paper
+  4. Rock vs Rock, Paper vs Paper, and Scissors vs Scissors each results in a "tie"

 ### Displaying Results

 After determining the winner, the application should display the results to the user.

-The game's desired information outputs include:
+Desired information outputs include:

   + A friendly welcome message
   + The user's selected option